-Michele Osherow is Associate Professor of English and Affiliate Associate Professor of Judaic Studies.
-She received her M.A. and Ph.D. in English Literature from the University of Maryland, College Park, where she was awarded the Alice B. Geyer Dissertation Prize.
-Areas of specialization include Shakespeare and Renaissance Literature, Biblical Literature, Jewish American Literature, Dramatic Literature, and Women's Studies.
+Michele Osherow is Associate Professor of English and Director of UMBC's Judaic Studies Program.
+She received her M.A. and Ph.D. in English Literature from the University of Maryland, College Park and holds a B.A. from Carnegie Mellon University where she studied in the departments of English and Theatre.
+Her areas of specialization include Shakespeare and Renaissance Literature, Biblical Literature, Jewish American Literature, Dramatic Literature, and Women's Studies.

 Her publications include "Crafting Queens: Early Modern Readings of Esther," in Queens and Power in Early Modern Europe (Nebraska UP), "She is in the right: Biblical Maternity in All's Well that Ends Well" in Routledge's Accents on Shakespeare Series, and "'Give ear o' princes': Deborah, Elizabeth, and the Right Word," in Explorations in Renaissance Culture.
 Her book Biblical Women's Voices in Early Modern England was released by Ashgate Publishing Company in 2009.
-She is co-writing a text with theatre director Aaron Posner on staging Shakespeare, is co-editing an encyclopedia on Early Modern Englishwomen, Exemplary Lives and Memorable Acts, 1500-1650 (Ashgate) and is currently researching contemporary American productions of Shakespeare for the volume How We Make Shakespeare Mean, co-authored with Gary Waller (SUNY Purchase).
+She is co-writing a text with theatre director Aaron Posner on staging Shakespeare, is co-editing an encyclopedia on Early Modern Englishwomen, Exemplary Lives and Memorable Acts, 1500-1650 (Ashgate) and is researching contemporary productions of Shakespeare for the volume How We Make Shakespeare Mean, co-authored with Gary Waller (SUNY Purchase).